manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

     - **Replayability**: Kafka stores data for a configurable period, enabling applications to replay historical data.
 This is valuable for new applications that need access to historical data or for recovering from errors by reprocessing data.
     - **High Availability**: Kafka's distributed nature and replication model ensure high availability.
 Even if some brokers or partitions become unavailable, the system can continue to function, ensuring continuous operation of critical applications.

-!!!- info "17.
-What is the meaning of broker in Apache Kafka?"
-    A broker refers to a server in the Kafka cluster that stores and manages the data.
-Each broker holds a set of topic partitions, allowing Kafka to efficiently handle large volumes of data by distributing the load across multiple brokers in the cluster.
-Brokers handle all read and write requests from Kafka producers and consumers and ensure data replication and fault tolerance to prevent data loss.

 !!!- info "18.
 What is the maximum size of a message that kafka can receive?"
     The maximum size of a message that Kafka can receive is determined by the message.max.bytes configuration parameter for the broker and the max.message.bytes parameter for the topic.
 By default, Kafka allows messages up to 1 MB (1,048,576 bytes) in size, but both parameters can be adjusted to allow larger messages if needed.

 !!!- info "19.
 What is the Zookeeper's role in Kafka's ecosystem and can we use Kafka without Zookeeper?"
     Zookeeper in Kafka is used for managing and coordinating Kafka brokers.
 It helps in leader election for partitions, cluster membership, and configuration management among other tasks.
 Historically, Kafka required Zookeeper to function.
     However, with the introduction of KRaft mode (Kafka Raft Metadata mode), it's possible to use Kafka without Zookeeper.
 KRaft mode replaces Zookeeper by using a built-in consensus mechanism for managing cluster metadata, simplifying the architecture and potentially improving performance and scalability.

-!!!- info "20.
-How are messages consumed by a consumer in apache Kafka?"
-    In Apache Kafka, messages are consumed by a consumer through a pull-based model.
-The consumer subscribes to one or more topics and polls the Kafka broker at regular intervals to fetch new messages.
-Messages are consumed in the order they are stored in the topic's partitions.
-Each consumer keeps track of its offset in each partition, which is the position of the next message to be consumed, allowing it to pick up where it left off across restarts or failures.

 !!!- info "21.
 How can you improve the throughput of a remote consumer?"
     - Increase Bandwidth: Ensure the network connection has sufficient bandwidth to handle the data being consumed.